Duwaynef/MLM2PRO-BT-APP/README.md

 ## MAIN WINDOW INFO
 It should be self explanatory however each text box below their respective labels are for status updates of that item.

-next to GSPro after a communication has gone back and forth it will show the selected club, this is purely for knowing when to enable or disable putting. or if you want to track stats on a particular club batch, however GSPro may show the data better.
+next to simulator software after a communication has gone back and forth it will show the selected club, this is purely for knowing when to enable or disable putting. or if you want to track stats on a particular club batch, however the simulator software may show the data better.

 Next to launch monitor you will see a number when connected.
 This is the device battery life.

-Shot Data shows the list of shots and the "Result" shows if GSPro successfully accept the data transmission.
+Shot Data shows the list of shots and the "Result" shows if the simulator software successfully accept the data transmission.

 ## How to use Relay with other connectors
 - Open this connector
-- Go to Settings and Enabled API Relay under GSPro settings
+- Go to Settings and Enabled API Relay under simulator settings
 - Close and reopen this connector
 - Open the other connector
-- Go to settings and set GSPro port to **951** or the port you set in the settings of this connector if you changed it
+- Go to settings and set the simulator port to **951** or the port you set in the settings of this connector if you changed it
-- hit connect on other connector. *some connectors require the GSPro API window to be open. so make sure its open when testing.*
+- hit connect on other connector. *some connectors require the Open API window to be open. so make sure its open when testing.*

 ## Troubleshooting
 - **Unpairing with windows is not necessary for troubleshooting.**